NikolaiL/moxieRewardsFrame/README.md

 ```
 cp .env.example .env
 ```
-Add your Airstack and your lum0x API key to the .environment file
+Add your Airstack and your lum0x API key to the .env file

 ```
 npm install